benradford/electiogeddon/readme.md

 For the national models, linear mixed effects models are selected.
 Random intercepts are included per state.
 For that state-level models, standard linear regression models are selected.

 For data merging issues, Alaska is omitted.
 For ease of visualization, Hawaii is also omitted.

+A full write-up can be found at [http://www.benradford.com/electiogeddon](http://www.benradford.com/electiogeddon).